qmk/qmk_distro_wsl/docs/faq.md

 Due to limitations with WSL2, file access can be summarized as either:

 * Linux - fast but files are isolated and **might be lost** if not careful
-* Windows - **extremely slow** but files are generally safer
+* Windows - **extremely slow** but files are generally safer due to the single filesystem

-**Linux** is the recommended user (or QMK) home directory option with automatic backups enabled.

-This can re-configured with the 'Configure User' and 'Configure Backup' items within the `qmk-admin` TUI.

-Or, when running `qmk setup`, ensure that it is located inside the WSL instance instead of the Windows filesystem (ie. not in /mnt) with the `-H` option.
+Is is recommended to use the **Linux** filesystem where possible.
+When running `qmk setup` manually, ensure that it is located inside the WSL instance instead of the Windows filesystem (ie. not in /mnt) with the `-H` option.

 For more info see: https://docs.microsoft.com/en-us/windows/wsl/compare-versions

+For new users, it is also recommended to enable automatic backups.
+This can re-configured with the 'Backup/Restore' menu within the `qmk-admin` TUI.

 ## How do I keep my environment up to date?